NikolaosKantartzopoulos/adnd-journal/content/Personal Journals/Beluwrath Twilfayne.md

 - Found out its new location through Aranict.
 - Learned from the Harpers that the College is intercepting teleportation spells.
 - Met with the group at The Golden Pitcher to share information.
-- Visited the tavern Balanta in D♯.
+- Visited the tavern Balanta in C♯.
 - Spoke with Xanthe.
 - Learned the Harpers want to restore the teleportation circle but fear the College.
 - Learned about Kaedros Bloodthorn, a mage who lost his wife to infernal dealings.